industrial-edge/common-databus-payload-format/docs/payload-format/PayloadFormat.md

 ## Messages

-Each Operation responds with a dedicated message.
+Each Operation responds with a dedicated message in JSON format.
 Below the payload formats are described.

 ### Metadata (dpMetadataSimaticV1)